Panathinaikos F.C.: Early years

-According to the official history of the club, Panathinaikos was founded by Giorgos Kalafatis on 3 February 1908, when he and 40 other athletes decided to break away from Panellinios Gymnastikos Syllogos following the club's decision to discontinue its football team.
+According to the official history of the club, Panathinaikos was founded by the 17 years old track and field athlete Giorgos Kalafatis on 3 February 1908, when he decided to break away from Panellinios Gymnastikos Syllogos following the club's decision to discontinue its football team.
+The young athlete was followed by the athletes Alexandros Kalafatis (the founder's brother), and Mr. Doukakis, Bouboulis, Chrisis, Granitsas, Mantzakos, Papageorgiou, Gaetas, Demertzis, Stavropoulos, Paschos, Misakian, Reppas, Sapounias and Garoufalias.

 The name of the new club was "Podosferikos Omilos Athinon" (Football Club of Athens).
 It was founded with the aim of spreading and making more known this new sport (football) to the Athenian and Greek public in general.
 Also, the intention of the founders was to create a team for all of Athens and to be connected with the rest of the European football movement, which was already active.
+According to Loukas Panourgias, "they wanted their Club not to be like all the others, but a team for Athens, for the entire capital..."
+Establishing a football-only club at that time was a challenge to the prevailing norms of Greek society."The founding of a football club at a time when this sport was universally regarded as a street game and was openly persecuted by everyone, both authorities and non-authorities alike, was a clear act of rebellion against the prevailing perceptions of sports at the time(Athlitismos, 1927)."

 The first president elected was Alexandros Kalafatis, brother of Giorgos.
 The ground of the team was in Patission Street.
 Oxford University athlete John Cyril Campbell was brought in as coach, the first time that a foreigner was appointed as the coach of a Greek team.
 Konstantinos Tsiklitiras, the great Greek athlete of the early 20th century, played as goalkeeper for the new team.

-In 1910, after a dispute among a number of board members, Kalafatis with most of the players—also followed by Campbell—decided to pull out of POA and secured a new ground in Amerikis Square.
+During the turbulent 1910s, marked by the Balkan Wars and World War I, football activity declined.
+Goalkeeper Konstantinos Tsiklitiras volunteered for the army, fought at the Battle of Bizani, contracted meningitis, and died in Athens at 24.
+Founder Giorgos Kalafatis served in all three wars, eventually reaching the rank of rear admiral and later on served a military doctor in the Asia minor campaign.
+In 1910, after a dispute among a number of board members, Kalafatis with most of the players—also followed by Campbell—decided to pull out of POA and secured a new ground in Amerikis Square and the next year the team won the 1911 SEGAS Championship.
 Subsequently, the name of the club changed to Panellinios Podosferikos Omilos ("Panhellenic Football Club") and its colours to green and white.
-By 1914, Campbell had returned to England but the club was already at the top of Greek football with players such as Michalis Papazoglou, Michalis Rokkos and Loukas Panourgias.
+By 1914, Campbell had returned to England but the club was already at the top of Greek football with players such as Michalis Papazoglou, Michalis Rokkos and Loukas Panourgias and went on to win the football tournament of 1915.